The right shielding gas mix to use when MIG welding mild steel can be confusing to the home repair-ist or home hobbyist.

 - Influences how the finished weld looks

-This means that it is important to choose your shielding gas well when MIG welding mild steel with your home welder.
+This means that it’s important to choose your shielding gas well when MIG welding mild steel with your home welder.

 The most commonly used shielding gas for home and hobby MIG welding is C25 (75% Argon gas and 25% Carbon Dioxide).

-It's not the cheapest of gas mixes but it is well liked because it gives you, the person MIG welding at home, a nice balance between cost and attractiveness of the finished weld.
+It’s not the cheapest of gas mixes but it’s well liked because it gives you, the person MIG welding at home, a nice balance between cost and attractiveness of the finished weld.

-It is a mix gas that is readily available at your local welder supply store.
-And not only that, is often available in the smaller gas cylinder sizes, perfect when you're doing the odd or occasional weld around the home or ranch.
+It’s a mix gas that is readily available at your local welder supply store.
+And not only that, it’s often available in the smaller gas cylinder sizes.
+Perfect when you’re doing the odd or occasional weld around the home or ranch.

-If you are not sure what this means let me explain.
+If you’re not sure what this means let me explain.
 It is literally how the arc melts the tiny pieces of your filler metal and transfers it into the weld pool.